 - Providing leadership development opportunities for more young people

 - Creating a platform for youth to have the influence they deserve on public policy and community planning

 - Engaging the expertise of young people and establishing a process by which adults work to solve problems with youth, not for youth

-The SCYC is open to ALL high school age Shelby County youth!
-Based at the new BRIDGES Youth Action Center in Uptown Memphis, the council will require a once-a-week time commitment.
+The SCYC aims to represent all high school age Shelby County youth.
+Based at the new BRIDGES Youth Action Center in Uptown Memphis, the council will meet once a week while in session.